akosbalasko/yarle/README.md

 ### Version 2.2.0

  - Links can be generated in wiki-style links ([[link]]) if `--wikistyle-media-links` option is set
+ - Bugfix: Notes with single resources are exported fine
  - Codebase refactored